ninashp/Soundproof/README.md

 # Model

-This project is using an LSTM network for speaker identification with [Generalized End-to-End Loss for Speaker Verification](https://arxiv.org/abs/1710.10467).
+This project is using an LSTM neural network for speaker identification with [Generalized End-to-End Loss for Speaker Verification](https://arxiv.org/abs/1710.10467).
 Model code is based on open source implementation of the speaker verification paper that can be found on GitHub [Speaker_Verification](https://github.com/Janghyun1230/Speaker_Verification)

 # Data